synergence/slotted-data-manager/README.md

+> [!IMPORTANT]
+> This library is discontinued.
+Libraries such as ProfileService or Datastore2 are much better alternaties.

 # @rbxts/slotted-data-manager

 **IMPORTANT**: This is a very hands-on process - the data manager does NOTHING behind the scenes without your consent!